astridx/meinblog/content/posts/joomla/25joomla-checkin-checkout.en.md

 #### [administrator/components/com_foos/ src/Model/FoosModel.php](https://github.com/astridx/boilerplate/compare/t20...t21#diff-2daf62ad6c51630353e31eaa3cc28626)

-Im Model passen wir alles so an, dass die beiden neuen Spalten korrekt geladen werden.
+In the model, we adjust everything so that the two new columns are loaded correctly.

-> Beachte die Änderung `array(...)` in `explode(', ',$this->getState(...)...)`.
-Wir nutzen nun die PHP-Funktion [`explode`](https://www.php.net/manual/de/function.explode.php) zusammen mit `getState` um das Array für die Datenbankabfrage zu erstellen.
-Dies ist sicherer und fehlertoleranter.
+> Note the change `array(...)` to `explode(', ',$this->getState(...)...)`.
+We now use the PHP function [`explode`](https://www.php.net/manual/de/function.explode.php) together with `getState` to create the array for the database query.
+This is safer and more error-tolerant.

 [administrator/components/com_foos/ src/Model/FoosModel.php](https://github.com/astridx/boilerplate/blob/cf5374b964e155e82d4afbeb30362486e6a02227/src/administrator/components/com_foos/src/Model/FoosModel.php)